 Actions to Support the Rights of Immigrants

-The Work and Family Mobility Act, which recently became law and will go into effect in the summer of 2023, is often referred to as the Driver’s Licenses for All.
-This new law gives all residents of Massachusetts of driving age, including undocumented immigrants, the right to a license if they can pass the necessary driving tests.
+Grassroots Central Mass members also participated actively in support of The Work and Family Mobility Act, which went into effect in the summer of 2023.
+(This law is often referred to as the Driver’s Licenses for All).
+This law gives all residents of Massachusetts of driving age, including undocumented immigrants, the right to a license if they can pass the necessary driving tests.
 Granting driver’s licenses to the undocumented makes all of us safer because it increases the likelihood that people driving have demonstrated driving competence.

-Transforming Our Public Schools
+Transforming Our Public Schools by Fostering Diversity

 Action to Support Indigenous Peoples